 Lucky underwear, lucky ties, lucky dresses.
-Whatever works, but just don’t say “Good luck”.
+But whatever you do, just don’t say, “Good luck”.

-Have you ever wondered why people say “Break a leg” to performers before going out on stage?
-While the origins of the phrase are decidedly murky, there are a number of theories on how this curious practice got started.
+Have you ever wondered why people say “Break a leg” to performers before a performance?
+While the origins of the phrase are murky, there are a number of theories on how this curious practice got started.

 In 1939, the phrase again turned up in an autobiography by Edna Ferber, titled “A Peculiar Treasure”.
 She recounts tales of understudies sitting backstage hoping for principals to break their legs.